-The AACP is the largest professional body for acupuncture in the UK with a membership of around 6500 chartered physiotherapists, practising medical acupuncture.
+The AACP is the largest professional body for acupuncture in the UK with a membership of more than 6000 chartered physiotherapists, practising medical acupuncture.

 They form the Association for the practice of Western Medical Acupuncture in Physiotherapy.
 We represent our members with Law Makers, the Public, NHS and Private Health Insurers.